Skip to main content

 403Valid key, but model access is not enabled for your organization, or a usage limit has been exceeded

-The SVD Batch endpoint returns 403 for both unauthorized keys and exceeded usage limits, rather than a separate 401.
+The Deepfake Detection batch endpoint returns 403 for both unauthorized keys and exceeded usage limits, rather than a separate 401.
 Check the detail field in the error response body to distinguish the cause.

 WebSocket endpoints